hernantz/blog/content/the-branch-is-dead-short-live-the-branch.md

 implies that:

 1. Merge conflicts are resolved from day one.
-2. Other features, refactores and bugfixes have to deal with or can make use of the new (good quality? working?) code that is shipped sprint after sprint.
+2. Other features, refactors and bugfixes have to deal with or can make use of the new (good quality? working?) code that is shipped sprint after sprint.
 3. Changes might not be tackled in the original logical order, but the transition towards the big changeset happens in a smooth and predictable manner.
 4. You avoid doing something you should [never do in software][12].

-Dispite having mentioned branches a lot, the ideas expressed here still apply, no matter the technique used to integrate the changes.
+Despite having mentioned branches a lot, the ideas expressed here still apply, no matter the technique used to integrate the changes.
+Some have gone as far as suggest a [branchless trunk model][14].

 ## Some examples of smooth transitions